 Boating and Kayaking

-Pennsylvania is second only to Alaska in the number of miles of streams in one state.
-It is also blessed with an abundance of lakes and ponds, many of which are located within state forests.
+Pennsylvania is blessed with an abundance of lakes and ponds, many of which are located within state forests.
 All Pennsylvania Fish and Boat Commission rules and regulations apply within state forests.

 Canoeing on Pennsylvania's streams has a long history dating back to the Native Americans.
 European settlers used the streams for transportation and most of our first towns started on their banks.
 Today, many of Pennsylvania's stream banks have been cleared and developed.
 However, many miles of Pennsylvania's state forest streams are still relatively wild and remote.
 There are 5,132 miles of rivers and streams on state forest land.
 Potentially, many of these waters are navigable and open to canoeing and kayaking.
 Six state forests have developed water trails on waters that transect state forest.
 The water trails are more fully described in the individual forest supplements.
 This link delivers real-time information on stream flow that can aid in determining whether or not a stream or river may be navigable for you type of vessel.